solidjs/solid-service-api/README.md

 #### Create [POST] /repl

 Creates a new REPL record for the user.
+The REPL creation endpoint supports anonymous content as well.
+When a user token isn't supplied the service will create the record without any user association and return a `write_token` property.
+This may be used in place of the Bearer token in the `PATCH` and `PUT` endpoints.

 Request: